gregandcin/teaqueen/README.md

 A PCB made by a factory is easier to assemble than handwiring.

+## Want to make modifications?
+This PCB uses the [Kiswitch](https://github.com/kiswitch/kiswitch) library as a globally installed pluggin in KiCad 7, so make sure to install that if you want to properly.
+Otherwise, everything is there for you as local libraries.

 ## Future Editions
 A list of potential TODOs: